 - Allow to cool and store in a sealed container.

 We place the treats in sandwich sized zip lock baggies and place them in the staff break room.
-Then anyone can bring them home as a treat for their pet.
-A sticker is placed on each baggie indicating the treats are for dogs only, and we list the ingredients in case a pet has any food intolerances.
+Then anyone can bring home a treat for their pet.
+A sticker placed on each baggie indicates the treats are for dogs only, and we list the ingredients in case a pet has any food intolerances.

 Does your dog have a favorite treat recipe that we can share with our residents?
 Please post them in the comment section!